Frederick the Great: Early life

-Although his father, Frederick William I, had been raised a Calvinist in spite of the Lutheran state faith in Prussia, he feared he was not one of God's elect.
+Frederick William I had been raised a Calvinist in spite of the Lutheran state faith in Prussia, but feared he was not one of God's elect.
 To avoid the possibility of his son Frederick being motivated by the same concerns, the king ordered that his heir not be taught about predestination.
-In spite of his father's intention, Frederick appeared to have adopted a sense of predestination for himself.
+Despite his father's intention, Frederick appeared to have adopted a sense of predestination for himself.

+Undeterred by his father's desire that his education be entirely religious and pragmatic, the young Frederick developed a preference for music, literature, and French culture.
+Frederick Wilhelm thought these interests were effeminate, as they clashed with his militarism, resulting in his frequent beating and humiliation of Frederick.
+Nevertheless, Frederick, with the help of Jacques Duhan, procured a 3,000-volume secret library of poetry, Greek and Roman classics, and philosophy to supplement his official lessons.

-Crown Prince
+Crown prince

 At age 16, Frederick formed an attachment to the king's 17-year-old page, Peter Karl Christoph von Keith.
-Wilhelmine recorded that the two "soon became inseparable.
-Keith was intelligent, but without education.
-He served my brother from feelings of real devotion, and kept him informed of all the king's actions."
+Wilhelmine recorded that the two "soon became inseparable....
+He served my brother from feelings of real devotion".
 Wilhelmine would further record that "Though I had noticed that he was on more familiar terms with this page than was proper in his position, I did not know how intimate the friendship was."
 As Frederick was almost certainly homosexual, his relationship with Keith may have been homoerotic, although the extent of their intimacy remains ambiguous.
 When Frederick William heard rumours of their relationship, Keith was sent away to an unpopular regiment near the Dutch frontier.

-In the mid-1720s, Queen Sophia Dorothea attempted to arrange the marriage of Frederick and his sister Wilhelmine to her brother King George II's children Amelia and Frederick, who was the heir apparent.
+In the mid-1720s, Queen Sophia Dorothea attempted to arrange the marriage of Frederick and his sister Wilhelmine to her brother King George II's children Amelia and Frederick, the heir apparent.
 Fearing an alliance between Prussia and Great Britain, Field Marshal von Seckendorff, the Austrian ambassador in Berlin, bribed the Prussian Minister of War, Field Marshal von Grumbkow, and the Prussian ambassador in London, Benjamin Reichenbach.
 The pair undermined the relationship between the British and Prussian courts using bribery and slander.
-Eventually Frederick William became angered by the idea of the effete Frederick being married to an English wife and under the influence of the British court.
+Eventually Frederick William became angered by the idea of Frederick being married to an English wife and under the influence of the British court.
 Instead, he signed a treaty with Austria, which vaguely promised to acknowledge Prussia's rights to the principalities of Jülich-Berg, which led to the collapse of the marriage proposal.